tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

 may also be defined.
 Only entities with write access to a specific DNS record will be able to create the required TXT DNS record entries.

+TXT DNS records are limited to multiple strings of size 255, and as the User Datagram Protocol (UDP) size is 512 bytes, a TXT DNS record that exceeds that limit is less optimal [[2], Sections 3.3 & 3.4].

 **Req** - Integration with public DNS records MUST be used to ensure valid ownership of an FQDN that needs to be linked to a [digital asset] on the DAN.

+**Req** - The total size of the OpenAlias TXT DNS record MUST not exceed 512 characters.

+**Req** - The OpenAlias TXT DNS record implementation MUST make provision to interpret entries that are made up of more than one string as defined in [[2]].

 **Req** - The OpenAlias TXT DNS record MUST be constructed as follows: